smartnsoft/StarsKit/README.md

 ### Look at this beautiful MouSTARche!

-StarsKit is a Swift library to simplify, customize and configure your app rating workflow.
+StarsKit is a Swift library to simplify, customize and configure your iOS app rating workflow.

 It can be based on a remote, local or static configuration data with optionnals properties.